PacificViking/clp-bench/assets/dynamically-structured/openobserve/methodology.md

 Ingestion is done in 50000 line batches through an HTTP API: the software is designed for streams of data, not compressing large amounts

-Searching is done in a way where openobserve knows the only desired value is the number of logs satisfying the constraint.
+Searching is similarly done through an HTTP API in pages of 1000 due to maximum number of returned rows